ballerupgis/SeMaWi/docker/README.md

 ### GeoCloud2 Import Cronjob

+There are four settings you need to modify to activate the [Mapcentia GeoCloud2](https://github.com/mapcentia/geocloud2) geodata table import into SeMaWi.
 SeMawi exposes the GC2 sync config in a volume, find it with `docker inspect your-container-name`.

-You must enter the site settings for your SeMaWi in `/opt/gc2/gc2smw.cfg`.
+In this volume you will fine the cfg file, and the following settings need to be set correctly:

+1. username: a valid SeMaWi login.
+The default docker build establishes a login Sitebot for this purpose
+2. password: the password for the above bot account; usually SitebotSitebot
+3. site: the URL to the SeMaWi container.
+Unless you know what you are doing, leave it as-is
+4. gc2_url: The URL to the GC2 API

 When you have done this, you must exec into the container to install the GC2 sync environment: